zeplin/connected-components-docs/docs/AUTHENTICATION.md

 In this guide, we'll talk about how to authenticate using the Zeplin CLI.

-CLI commands will automatically prompty you to authenticate if the command requires so, otherwise you can always use `zeplin login` command to authenticate without taking any action.
+CLI commands will automatically prompt you to authenticate if the command requires so, otherwise you can always use `zeplin login` command to authenticate without taking any action.
 There are 3 ways to authenticate:

 ## Using existing browser session